A weekend guide to Napa Valley

 See a sunrise from a hot air balloon

 If you’re an early bird, consider watching a sunrise from a hot air balloon.
-Depending on a month, it can be as early as 5:30 am or as late as 7 am.
+Depending on the month, it can be as early as 5:30 am or as late as 7 am.
 You might want to wear light layers, but once you get into a basket, the burners will keep you warm.
-Make reservations ahead of time and be prepared to share a basket with several people, as the baskets are decent sized.
+Make reservations ahead of time and be prepared to share a basket with several people, as the baskets are decent-sized.
 Hotel pickup is available for both Sonoma and Napa County.
 The whole experience from hotel pickup to time in the air and drop off takes about three hours.
-Beware that hot air balloon rides are weather dependent.
+Beware that hot air balloon rides are weather-dependent.
 Most of them do take place, but occasionally there are cancellations due to rain or fog.
 I happened to get unlucky with a foggy morning.

 Explore Napa Valley by bike